Skip to main content

 In-service training / continuing professional development

-Academic staff and, in broader terms, the science and higher education sector have a special role in society.
-They not only contribute to advancing science but also to improving social cohesion, shaping moral standards and enhancing social capital.
+Academic staff and, in broader terms, the science and higher education sector staff have a special role in society.
+They contribute not only to advancing science but also to improving social cohesion, shaping ethical standards and enhancing social capital.
 Therefore, on the one hand, academic staff are required by legislation (Art.
 115 of the Law on Higher Education and Science) to develop continuously their professional competence; on the other hand, they have full autonomy in this respect, with no guidelines such as those for school teachers.

 Legislation